mendix/docs/content/howto/web-modeler/webmodeler-how-to-microflows-exclsplit.md

 ---
-title: "Configure an Exclusive Split Step 1: Build the Domain Model, and Configure a Microflow"
+title: "Configure an Exclusive Split Step 1: Build the Domain Model and Configure a Microflow"
 category: "Web Modeler"
 description: "This how-to describes the process of configuring an exclusive split in the Mendix Web Modeler."
 tags: ["web modeler", "microflows", "exclusive split", "domain model"]